 A pragmatic practitioner, Justin recognizes that his clients are often best served by initially attempting to reach a negotiated settlement in their matter, which can allow for greater flexibility and discretion in the resolution of a client’s case.
 When settlement is impracticable, Justin is equally adept at litigating matters to conclusion.

 Justin received his B.A. in History from the University of Minnesota, and his J.D. from Washington University School of Law in St. Louis.
-He is licensed to practice in New York and Virginia, and his application to the Connecticut Bar Examining Committee for admission is pending.
+He is licensed to practice in Connecticut, New York and Virginia.